July 22, 2025

 Source: Investor.gov

-$500 Invested in Total Stock Market for 29 Years
+$500 Per Month for 29 Years

 Compound Interest Calculation $500 over 29 years

-Let’s say she waits just one year to start investing in her ROTH IRA.
-Her total drops to $524,000.
-That delay costs her $42,000!
+Let’s say you wait just one year to start investing.
+Your total drops to $524,000.
+That delay costs you $42,000!

-That gap grows even larger, the longer you wait.
+That gap grows even larger the longer you wait.

-$500 Invested in Total Stock Market for 28 Years
+$500 Per Month for 28 Years

 Compound Interest Calculation $500 over 28 years

-My point is … start investing early and don’t delay.
+Start investing early and don’t delay.

-5. Dollar-Cost Averaging Makes it Easy
+Dollar-Cost Averaging Makes it Easy

 Deciding when to get into the stock market can be really stressful.
 That’s why concepts like dollar-cost averaging allow you to relax and let the market do its work.

-Dollar-Cost Averaging is an investing strategy that allows investors to invest equal amounts periodically no matter what is going on in the stock market.
+Dollar-cost averaging is an investing strategy that allows investors to invest equal amounts periodically, no matter what is going on in the stock market.

 Over time, this has been proven as a solid and effective strategy for long-term investing success.
 If you allow automation to take care of the process for you, then you’re not tempted to stop your dollar-cost averaging plan.

-By ignoring that news, you can focus on what matters most … your family and personal life goals.
+By ignoring that news, you can focus on what matters most: your family and personal life goals.

 Reasons You Shouldn’t Invest Now